How to Boost Your Retail or e-Commerce Business with the Right KPIs

 The good news is we live and work in an era of unprecedented access to information.
-Today's tools give business owners an incredibly reliable roadmap for leveraging data to its fullest advantage.
-And if KPIs are the signposts on that roadmap, owners can decide which measurements will glean the best actionable insights to meet each of their teams' respective needs.
+Today's tools give businesses an incredibly reliable roadmap for leveraging data to its fullest advantage.
+And if KPIs are the signposts on that roadmap, stakeholders can decide which measurements will glean the best actionable insights to meet each of their teams' respective needs.

-Here are some of the most common KPIs of interest to retail and e-commerce business owners, related to orders, customers, and website activity:
+Here are some of the most common KPIs of interest to retail and e-commerce businesses, related to orders, customers, and website activity:

 - Total customers